What is colloid?

 Preparation of colloids

 The preparation of the colloidal system going through three processes.
-First, the substances directly or indirectly in the desired state of fine division in the dispersion medium.
+First, the substances are directly or indirectly in the desired state of fine division in the dispersion medium.
 Next, add the protective or stabilizing agent to maintain the stability of the medium.
 Lastly, purify the colloid system from excess reagents used or by products formed by the process termed dialysis.

 The substance which is dispersed in the medium obtained is obtained by chemical reactions or sometimes by physical changes under the controlled condition of temperature and pressure.